alppekk/ekinci.github.io/pages/facts.md

 ## Education

--PhD candidate in Neuroaesthetics at Justus Liebig University Giessen, Giessen, Germany.<br>
+*PhD candidate in Neuroaesthetics at Justus Liebig University Giessen, Giessen, Germany.<br>
--Supervisor: Prof. Daniel Kaiser. <br>
--Thesis: in progress.
+*Thesis: in progress.<br>

--Master's degree in Neural and Behavioral Science at the Eberhard Karls University Tübingen, Tübingen, Germany.<br>
+*Master's degree in Neural and Behavioral Science at the Eberhard Karls University Tübingen, Tübingen, Germany.<br>
--Supervisor: Prof. Andreas Bartels.<br>
--Thesis: "TrueScenometry: FMRI Responses to True Scene Geometry".
+*Thesis: "TrueScenometry: FMRI Responses to True Scene Geometry".<br>

--Bachelor's degree in Psychology at Bogazici University, Istanbul, Turkey.<br>
+*Bachelor's degree in Psychology at Bogazici University, Istanbul, Turkey.<br>
--Supervisor: Prof. Inci Ayhan.<br>
--Thesis: "The Effects of Emotion on Time Perception".
+*Thesis: "The Effects of Emotion on Time Perception".<br>